 Laissez les bon temps rouler! (let the good times roll)

-Chicken and Sausage Potato Gumbo
+Chicken and Sausage Gumbo with Potatoes

 Traditional gumbo is served over a bed of rice.
 This Chicken and Sausage Potato Gumbo, skips the rice and adds potato to make a thick and hearty soup.